-COLLEGIATE HIGH SCHOOL CAMPUS LIBRARY
+QUEENS COLLEGIATE LIBRARY

 The sequence of spaces is articulated by modular and movable furniture that can be reconfigured easily, allowing for the desired flexibility.
+Lounge areas were established throughout the space through the use of benches and individual seating.